lwjohnst86/tagDiabetes/doc/manuscript.md

 Figure  2 shows a heatmap of the correlation of individual TGFA as concentrations with the outcome variables and several basic characteristics.
-As expected, nearly all TGFA had very strong positive correlations (r= ) with clinically-measured TG and moderate positive correlations with WC (r=).
+As expected, nearly all TGFA had very strong positive correlations (r= 0.34 to 0.92) with clinically-measured TG and moderate positive correlations with WC (r=0.31 to 0.36).
 There were also moderate negative correlations with HDL (r=-0.53 to -0.31).
 For the outcome variables, the correlations for the insulin sensitivity measures were generally higher (HOMA2-%S: r=-0.47 to -0.32, ISI: r=-0.47 to -0.31) than